Pope Francis makes first appearance since intestinal surgery

 Francis, 84, has been steadily on the mend, according to the Vatican, following his July 4 scheduled surgery to remove a portion of his colon which had narrowed due to inflammation.
 But it hasn't said just when he might be discharged.
 On the morning after his surgery, a Holy See spokesperson said his hospital stay was expected to last seven days, “barring complications.”

-That is the hour when traditionally he would have appeared from a window at the Vatican overlooking St. Peter’s Square.
+Noon is the hour when traditionally he would have appeared from a window at the Vatican overlooking St. Peter’s Square to recite the Angelus, or prayer.
 Exactly a week earlier, in his noon remarks he had given no hint that in a few hours he would have entered the hospital for surgery that same night.

+"Thank you from my heart!” exclaimed the pontiff, smiling as he peered over the balcony railing to better see the faithful below.

-Standing on the balcony with him were some children who are also hospitalized at the polyclinic, a major Catholic teaching hospital on the outskirts of Rome.
+Standing on the balcony with him were some children who are also hospitalized at Gemelli, a major Catholic teaching hospital on the outskirts of Rome.
 The crowd below clapped often, in encouragement.

+Francis underwent three hours of abdominal surgery under general anesthesia on the evening of July 4, and later that night was described by the Holy See as having responded well.

 Reading from prepared remarks, he kept one or both hands on a lectern for support, including when he raised an arm in blessing.

+The pope praised the “tenderness” of those who care for the sick, which he said was “like a caress that makes you feel better, eases the pain and picks you up."

-Francis described his hospitalization as an opportunity to understand “how important a good health service is, accessible to all, as it is in Italy and other countries.”
+“In these days of hospitalization, I experienced yet again how important a good health service is, accessible to all, as it is in Italy and other countries,” Francis said.

+"We mustn’t lose this precious thing,” the pope said.
+He added that “sometimes it happens in the (Catholic) church that some health care institution, because of poor management, doesn't go well economically, and the first thought that comes to our mind is to sell it,” he said.
+"But the vocation in the church is not to have money, it's to give service,'' Francis said.

+Francis added his appreciation and encouragement for all the health care workers and personnel at hospitals, then, referring to the pediatric patients on the balcony with him, said “why do children suffer?”

 Although he stayed at a nonpublic hospital, Italy has a national public health service, and residents can often receive treatment at private hospitals, with the costs reimbursed by the government.

 The world's environmental fragility has been a major theme of his papacy since it began in 2013.
-On Sunday, as countless people vacation at the shore, Francis urged them to look after “the health of seas and oceans."
+On Sunday, as countless people vacation at the shore, Francis urged people to look after “the health of seas."
 “No plastic in the sea!” the pope pleaded.

 Without citing specific issues, he also voiced hope that “Europe may be united in its founding values,” a possible reference to tensions between the European Union leaders and member Hungary over LGBTQ rights crackdowns.
 Francis noted that Sunday marked the feast of St. Benedict, patron saint of the continent.